pablof7z/hl-studio/refactor.md

 4. The properties `isScheduled` and `isEarlyAccess` are also present as UI toggles in `SchedulingOptions.tsx` and used in `AudienceSelection.tsx`.
 These should be driven by the consolidated editor store.

 **Files to check/modify:**
-*   `src/domains/editor/stores/editorStore.ts` (likely to be removed or significantly reduced)
 *   `src/features/long-form-editor/stores/index.ts` (and related files `actions.ts`, `types.ts`)
 *   `src/app/editor/post/page.tsx` (LongFormPostPage)
 *   `src/components/posts/ConfirmationDialog.tsx`